glottospace/glottospace/README.md

 #> This glottodataset contains the folowing tables: glottodata, structure, description, references, remarks, contributors, sample, readme, lookup
 #> All types recognized
 #> All weights are specified
+#> The following variables are in the data, but there are no such columns variables defined in the structure table: glottocode
+#>  Please check whether the spelling is identical, remove the rows from the structure table, or add the columns to the data.
 ```

 <img src="man/figures/README-glottocheckmeta-1.png" width="100%" />